pi108/PROJECT_2_PREP_01/README.md

 We used SQL Alchemy to create functions in a python file called covidData.py.
 These functions allow us to extract the relevant data from the SQLite Database.

 ## Creation of a Python File with API routes:
 We then used Flask to create API routes in a file called application.py.
-This file uses the functiosn created in the file called covidData.py.
+This file uses the functions created in the file called covidData.py.

 ## Creation of an HTML file:
 We then created an HTML file called index.html.
 This file contains the structure for the webpage.
-It also has teh relevant reference to all the underlying files that ar eused to format / style the webpage as well as dynamically create visualizations on the webpage.
+It also has all the relevant references / links to the underlying files that are used to format / style the webpage, as well as dynamically create the charts / graphs on the webpage.

 ## Creation of a Javascript file:
 We then created a Javascript file called plots.js.
-This file contains all the logic that controls the dynamic interactions with the visualizations on the webpage.
+This file contains all the logic that controls the dynamic interaction of a user with the webpage.
+This logic allows for dynamic updates to the charts / graphs based on the user's selection of a particular US state.

 # Push to AWS:
 We then zipped all the relevant files and folders and uploaded them to an environment on AWS using the service called "Elastic Beanstalk".
+This environment then provided us a URL for our webpage.
 <br>
 This is the URL for our webpage.
 <br>